 The publication continues to serve as a leading resource for those seeking guidance on topics such as:

 - The “patent dance” pre-litigation mechanism for exchanging patent information and contentions

 - Issues of patent infringement, validity, and enforceability, and how they have been litigated in the biosimilars context

 - Antitrust claims regarding tactics used to allegedly halt or delay biosimilar competition

 - Potential product liability issues related to biosimilar products

 - Regulations and frequently-evolving FDA guidance applicable to applications to market biosimilar products

-The Goodwin authors include Alexandra Valenti as senior editor, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Linnea Cipriano, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Christopher Holding, Zachariah Holmes, William James, William Jay, Alexandra Lu, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Julie Tibbets, Steven Tjoe, Josh Weinger, Daryl Wiesen, Huiya Wu and Keith Zullow.
+The Goodwin authors include Alexandra Valenti as senior editor, and contributors Christine Armellino, Beth Ashbridge, Naomi Birbach, Elaine Herrmann Blais, Jacqueline Genovese Bova, James Breen, Brian Burgess, Linnea Cipriano, Natasha Daughtrey, Kevin DeJong, Brian Drummond, Christopher Holding, Zachariah Holmes, William James, William Jay, Alexandra Lu, Elizabeth Mulkey, Emily Rapalino, Alison Siedor, Julie Tibbets, Steven Tjoe, Josh Weinger, Daryl Wiesen, and Huiya Wu.
 Robert Cerwinski was a guest contributor.

 To purchase from Thomson Reuters, click here.To keep up-to-date on legal developments in the biosimilars space, subscribe to our award-winning blog, Big Molecule Watch, or our companion blog, Big Molecule Watch China.